Data Provenance Auditing of Fine-Tuned Large Language Models with a Text-Preserving Technique: Provenance Auditing through Non-Visible Watermarks

 We note $\ws$ the domain of watermarks.
 To minimize false positives, we aim to reduce the likelihood that a \sign associated with a dataset is observed by a model not trained on it.
-To this end, we impose the following two constraints on $\ws$: \begin{enumerate} \item Each \cue corresponds to a unique \sign and vice versa: $\forall (\w_1, \w_2) \in \ws^2,\;$ we have:
+To this end, we impose the following constraints on $\ws$: